 How We Make a Difference

 - Teens who participate in after-school programs like ours are nearly three times less likely to skip classes or use drugs than their peers.

-- Working mothers report that they are most worried about their children’s safety between the hours of 3pm and 6pm.
+- We are meeting the concerns of working mothers who report that they are most worried about their children’s safety between the hours of 3pm and 6pm.

-- 76% of youth who come to Neighborhood House 3 or more times per week improve their grades and performance in school.
+- Youth who come to Neighborhood House 3 or more times per week improve their grades and performance in school.

 Your Dollars at Work

 - $25 provides school supplies for a child

 - $80 provides a month of homework help and enrichment activities for a child.